 Funding will be disbursed in accordance with University policies and may be subject to state and federal taxes.
 No other disbursement arrangements will be made.

 All team members must sign the "Prize Agreement Form" before competing.

 Winning teams should acknowledge support from the Innovation & Entrepreneurship Academy and/or Innovation Challenge (just as funding agencies require acknowledgment).

 Teams must claim their prize funding within 12 months, or it will be forfeited.

-The Berthiaume Center reserves the right to disqualify any venture that, in their sole discretion, violates the letter of the spirit of the competition guidelines and rules.
+The Berthiaume Center reserves the right to disqualify any venture that, in their sole discretion, violates the letter or of the spirit of the competition guidelines and rules.

-The Berthiaume Center assumes no responsibility to ensure the confidentiality of any information disclosed by competitors during the public competitions.
+The Berthiaume Center assumes no responsibility to ensure the confidentiality of any information disclosed by competitors during public competitions.

-All decisions regarding the competition rules, procedures and processes are at the sole discretion of the Berthiaume Center leadership.
+All decisions regarding the competition rules, procedures, and processes are at the sole discretion of the Berthiaume Center leadership.
 Changes and/or interpretations of these rules may be made by the Berthiaume Center leadership at any time, even though they may be (or may appear to be) in conflict with previously published information.

-Prize money will not be released until the prize distribution form has been finalized, signed by all team members and returned to the Berthiaume Center.
+Prize money will not be released until the prize distribution form has been finalized, signed by all team members, and returned to the Berthiaume Center.
 All paperwork must be submitted within the 12-month grace period.